 Understanding people’s emotions has become more essential and a challenge for businesses since people express their feelings more openly than ever before.

-By translating text (social media conversations, tweets, or posts) allows stakeholders to listen attentively to their customers to meet their needs.
+Translating text (social media conversations, tweets, or posts) allows stakeholders to listen attentively to their customers and meet their needs.

 Background

-Before sentiment analysis data was unorganized, huge volumes of text data are created everyday (emails, chats, social media conversations, surveys, articles, documents, etc.) and it was very hard to analyze, understand, and sort this data not to mention the time it would take to do all of that and it also will be expensive.
+Before sentiment analysis data was unorganized, huge volumes of text data are created everyday (emails, chats, social media conversations, surveys, articles, documents, etc.) and it was very hard to analyze, understand, and sort this data not to mention the time it would take to do all of that and it will be considered an expensive task.

-Sentiment analysis, however, helps businesses and stakeholders make sense of all this text by automatically understanding, processing, and then tagging it and sort them accordingly.
+Sentiment analysis, however, help people make sense of all this text by automatically understanding, processing, and then tagging and sorting them accordingly.

 System Purpose

-Our system focuses mainly on two topics:
+Our system focuses mainly on searching about the needed topics (most important two are):

-Helping products companies to know what consumers think about their products, customer services, and that in return will help them to know what they lack, what they need to improve to make their products and services meets consumers’ needs
+Business: In marketing field companies use it to develop their strategies, to understand customers’ feelings towards products or brand, how people respond to their campaigns or product launches and why consumers don’t buy some products.

-Helping candidates to know what people says about them, and how they feel toward them and which regions, race, genders that support them and which are not, so they can take actions and improve their campaigns.
+Politics: In political field, it is used to keep track of political view, to detect consistency and inconsistency between statements and actions at the government level.
+It can be used to predict election results as well!

 The main benefits of sentiment analysis include: